-- A measured amount of gerbil-specific food ideally a complete pellet diet (see manufacturer guidelines for details).
-Muesli type foods will encourage selective feeding, which means they pick the best bits resulting in an unbalanced diet. - Water should always be freely available via a drinking bottle and changed daily.
+- A measured amount of gerbil-specific food ideally a complete pellet diet is advised. - Muesli type foods should never be fed as they promote selective feeding, which means they pick the best bits resulting in an unbalanced diet. - Water should always be freely available via a drinking bottle and changed daily.